Mindful Mondays: Introduction to Mindfulness

 Mindfulness is the ability to be present and aware of what is actually happening to you by not allowing your attention to drift off to what happened to you yesterday or might happen to you tomorrow.

-Each week we will delve a little deeper into the history, benefits and practical applications of mindfulness.
-This week, let’s focus on practising mindfulness in the shower.
+Over time we will delve a little deeper into the history, benefits and practical applications of mindfulness.
+Today, let’s focus on practising mindfulness in the shower.

 Be mindful to set the temperature before you step in the shower Be mindful of the wave of pleasure as the warm water washes over you; Be mindful of the smell of the shower gel, soap or shampoo, and the sensation your hands passing over your skin; be mindful of thoughts cropping up and gentle refocus yourself; and mindful of the noise of the water coming to a halt.